Design meets serenity — The UX/UI journey for a yoga studio

-This case study shows how I, as a UX/UI designer, developed a brand- and webdesign strategy for a yoga studio through user research and in close collaboration with the client.
+This case study shows how I, as a UX/UI designer, developed a brand- and webdesign strategy for a yoga studio through user research and in close collaboration with the stakeholders.

 About